cnbbooks/lfe-sicp/ch1/conditional-expressions-and-predicates.md

 When the final pattern matched against is the "I-don't-care variable",[^5] the effect is the same as the final ``'true`` in the ``cond`` form: if all else fails to match, the expression associated with the ``_`` pattern is returned.

-#### Procedure Argument Patterns
+#### Function Argument Patterns

-In our discussion of conditionals, we would be remiss in our duties if we did not bring up the topic of pattern-matching in procedure arguments, or in this case, patterns and guards.
+In our discussion of conditionals, we would be remiss in our duties if we did not bring up the topic of pattern-matching in function arguments, or in this case, patterns and guards.

-Ordinarily in LFE you define a procedure as we have discussed, using the form
+Ordinarily in LFE you define a function as we have discussed, using the form

 ```lisp
 (defun <name> (<arguments>) <body>)
 ```

-However, like Erlang, LFE supports pattern matching and guards in procedures.
-The more general form of procedure definition is
+However, like Erlang, LFE supports pattern matching and guards in functions.
+The more general form of function definition is

 ```lisp
 (defun <name>